-Under the direction of Dr. H. James Wedner, the program combines the talents of 5 full-time faculty in the division of adult allergy and immunology, 6 full-time faculty in pediatric allergy, immunology and immunodeficiencies and 13 associated clinical faculty.
+Under the direction of Dr. Jennifer Monroy, MD, the program combines the talents of 7 full-time faculty in the division of adult allergy and immunology, 8 full-time faculty in pediatric allergy, immunology and immunodeficiencies and 13 associated clinical faculty.
 Our associated clinical faculty comprise one of the largest groups of volunteer faculty in the country.

 The fellowship program is a collaborative teaching effort of the internal medicine, pediatric, and associated clinical faculty of Washington University School of Medicine.
 Close proximity of Barnes-Jewish Hospital and St. Louis Children’s Hospital – both located at Washington University Medical Center (WUMC) – allows our fellows to receive seamless and intensive training in broad ranges of both pediatric and adult allergy and immunology diagnoses.